smhurf/lewagon_challenges/04-Decision-Science/01-Project-Setup/01-Context-and-Setup/README.md

 This will highlight the path to that folder, copy it.

-Click on `Control Panel → System and Security → System > Advanced system settings → Environment Variable`
+Click on `Control Panel → System and Security → System > Advanced system settings → Environment Variables`

 Under System variables, click on **New**
     Variable name: `PYTHONPATH`